-Following an investigation, will review and revise workplace procedures to prevent any future incidents of unacceptable behaviour in the workplace.
+Following an investigation, will review and make any necessary revisions to workplace procedures to prevent future incidents of unacceptable behaviour.
 Appropriate corrective actions will be taken within a reasonable time frame.

-In appropriate circumstances, workers may be referred to the Employee Assistance Program or be encouraged to seek professional/medical advice.
+In some circumstances, workers may be referred to the Employee Assistance Program or be encouraged to seek professional/medical advice.